 Biomedical expert Rhonda Patrick talks about so-called hypertermic conditioning, which refers to a phenomenon where adjusting to high temperatures increases plasma volume and intensifies blood flow.
 Simply enjoying the heat can thus enhance endurance, and by activating growth hormone even add muscle mass.1

-The hot room itself can be turned into an environment of movement.
+The hot room itself can become an environment of movement.
 Sauna yoga and sauna pilates are disciplines developed in Finland, bringing the techniques of yoga and pilates into a temperature that is milder than an average sauna yet still softening enough to make one’s build more flexible up to to every joint.
 This way, even the stiffest bothers of the body and the most stubborn troubles of the mind can be appeased admist the peace by the pail.

 The Finnish sauna experience often involves alternating between hot and cold.
 Some say that ice swimming is actually another good way to enhance recovery after exercise.
 Having contact with cold water by throwing yourself into an icy lake or shower is always refreshing, but particularly so when combined with sauna.
 The nervous system reacts to the cold by producing more norepinephrine, which may alleviate pain.
 Repetious cold therapy could also strengthen the immune system.2